brandonabajelo-zoom/jwt-gen/README.md

 `node index.js`

-Your Zoom JWT should now be copied to your clipboard and displayed to the terminal
+Your Zoom JWT (exp 2 hrs) should now be copied to your clipboard and displayed to the terminal.